 The day Winslet learned she had landed her star-making role, she was in England filming Hamlet with Kenneth Branagh.
 After getting off the phone with her agent, she then went to work, which meant wearing a straitjacket to film Ophelia's famous breakdown scene.

 5. A drawing of a naked Kate Winslet in Titanic sold for thousands.

 In 2011, a company called Premiere Props auctioned off one of the movie's most iconic pieces of memorabilia: one of the drawings Jack made of Rose, who is wearing nothing but the Heart of the Ocean necklace.
 Although the identity of the buyer and the final price were not released publicly, the highest known bid was $16,000.
 The drawing was done by Cameron, not DiCaprio.

-“The water in the tank was about 80 degrees, so it was really like a pool,” James Cameron explained of the filming of the water scenes.
+“The water in the tank was about 80°F, so it was really like a pool,” James Cameron said of the filming of the water scenes.
 “All of the cold, frigid water was added later.”

 Ida and Isidor Straus, who founded Macy's, were on the Titanic and died together on the ship.
 They get a brief, unidentified cameo in the film as the elderly couple lying in bed together as the water washes over them.
 They are named in the film's credits, though: Lew Palter and Elsa Raven portrayed them.

 8. James Cameron filmed an alternate ending for Titanic.